 Michael L. Jones, Ph.D., FACRM

-Vice President for Research and Technology
+Vice President of Clinical Research and Assistive Technology

 Since joining Shepherd in 1996, Mike has served in various management roles, including chair of the Research Review Committee, ex-officio member of the Board of Directors and director of information systems from 2000-2016.